Employers and Workmen Act 1875: Provisions

 Section 3(3) of the act was interpreted by the courts to allow an award of specific performance for completion of work.

 Section 4 of the act was interpreted to mean that a worker who was absent from work could be prosecuted and pay damages to his employer (even if the employer could not show a monetary loss on ordinary principles).

 Section 15 of the act noted that in Ireland, the senior judicial officer was the Lord Chancellor of Ireland and the county courts in Ireland were known as the Civil Bill Courts.

 Short title, commencement and extent

 Section 1 of the act provided that the act may be cited as the Employers and Workmen Act 1875.

 Section 2 of the act provided that the act would come into force on 1 September 1875, except so far as the act authorised any thing to be done at any time after 13 August 1875.

+Subsequent developments

+The whole act was repealed for Great Britain by section 1(1) of, and part XIII of schedule 1 to, the Statute Law (Repeals) Act 1973, which came into force on 18 July 1973.

+In section 9 of the act, the words from "and no goods" to "by a county court" were repealed by section 57(2) of, and the second schedule to, the Administration of Justice Act 1956 (4 & 5 Eliz.
+2. c.
+46), which came into force on 1 October 1957.